Home > Disability Discounts > Days Out

-Carers go free • free Access guide • Guide dogs and assistance dogs permitted
+Carers go free • Access information • Guide dogs and assistance dogs permitted

-Their website provides access details of all the properties with information on tactile artefacts.
+Their website provides access details (including toilets) of all the properties with information on audio guides.

-It offers free entry to carers accompanying a disabled visitor on a on-to-one basis.
+It offers free entry to carers accompanying a disabled visitor on a one-to-one basis.

 Download the free Access Guide to more than 80 historic sites across Scotland.

 - Up to 40% off at cinemas nationwide, including adult and child tickets, 7 days a week!

 - Up to 57% off at thousands of family days out, including Theme Parks, Bowling, Play Centres and many more

 - Kids Eat Free at thousands of restaurants nationwide!

 Members may save on average £50 per month.

 The Max Card provides free access to attractions for looked after children, children with complex needs, their friends and family.